 What you will study

 You may be familiar with Renaissance altarpieces or Dutch still lives, but have you ever noticed that they sometimes include depictions of luxury goods imported from across the world?
 Did you know that the British architect Edwin Lutyens was responsible for designing the capital of modern India?
 Why did the Chinese artist Ai Weiwei fill Tate Modern’s Turbine Hall with porcelain sunflower seeds?
 These are just some of the fascinating questions that are addressed by the rich range of material, shaped by cross-cultural encounters, addressed in the four blocks that comprise this module.
 As the module progresses, you are expected to develop a degree of independence in learning to the extent that you are able to complete independent analyses using the skills you have learned in the course of your study.

-You will examine art and visual culture during Europe’s ‘age of exploration’.
-What happened when art objects moved between different cultures, or were created in a cross-cultural context?
+You'll examine art and visual culture during Europe’s ‘age of exploration’ to discover what happened when art objects moved between different cultures, or were created in a cross-cultural context.
 Imported objects that appealed to wealthy Europeans (such as Islamic metal-ware, Chinese porcelain, or African ivories) became prized luxury goods to be imitated, collected, or depicted in paint.
 In Spain, Islamic, Jewish and Christian cultures created a fusion of architectural styles such as in the world-renowned Alhambra palace, shaped from the Red Fortress (Qal'at al-Hamra) built under Muslim rule.
 Venice was the trading hub that exemplified the meeting of Europe, Byzantium, and the Islamic world in its architecture, luxury commodities and art.

 Block 2: Art, Commerce and Colonialism 1600-1800